skillrepos/cspaces-intro/labs.md

 ![Installing podman](./images/spaces41.png?raw=true "installing podman")
 ![devcontainer file](./images/spaces42.png?raw=true "devcontainer file")

 8. Now, let's install our extensions that we had in the previous codespace.
 But this time, we'll add them to the devcontainer file so they will be there for new codespaces.
-Click on the 'Extensions' icon in the Activity Bar, then in the search bar, type in 'Winter is Coming'.
+If you don't have the Extensions pane with search already opened on the left, click on the 'Extensions' icon in the Activity Bar.
+Then in the search bar, type in 'Winter is Coming'.
 After that extension shows up, right-click on it and select the option to 'Add to devcontainer.json'.

 ![Installing theme](./images/spaces43.png?raw=true "installing theme")